-Eggplant is a vegetable with a lot to offer: a high amount of antioxidants, special phytonutrients including phenolic compounds, flavonoids such as nasunin, and numerous vitamins and minerals too.
-All of these eggplant nutrition benefits come at a low calorie count of only 35 calories per cup, thanks to eggplant’s high fiber and water content.
+It is a vegetable with a lot to offer: a high amount of antioxidants, special phytonutrients, including phenolic compounds, flavonoids, such as nasunin, and numerous vitamins and minerals too.
+And all of these eggplant nutrition benefits come at a low calorie count of only 35 calories per cup, thanks to its high fiber and water content.

-Eggplant, a member of the night shade vegetable and Solanaceae plant family, is considered by researchers to be a part of a group of valuable vegetables due to their anthocyanin antioxidant compounds, which can be seen in eggplant’s rich purple colors.
-(1)
+Eggplant, a member of the nightshade and Solanaceae plant family, is considered by researchers to be a part of a group of valuable crops due to their anthocyanin antioxidant compounds, which can be seen in its rich purple colors.

-Eggplant is not the highest in many nutrients as some of the superfoods out there, but it is unique.
-Eggplant contains a somewhat rare and extremely beneficial type of antioxidant known as nasunin.
-Nasunin is a type of anthocyanin antioxidants found in all types of eggplant varieties in addition to other deeply colored fruits and vegetables.
+It contains a somewhat rare and extremely beneficial type of antioxidant known as nasunin.
+Nasunin is a type of anthocyanin antioxidant found in all types of eggplant varieties, in addition to other deeply colored fruits and vegetables.

 Eggplant Nutrition Facts

 One cup (about 82 grams) of raw eggplant nutrition contains approximately:

 - 0.2 milligrams manganese (10 percent DV)